 Fresh air, sunshine, humidity, and heat are all things that we have plenty of here in the Hill Country.
 We believe that kids in the outdoors can stay healthier and happier.

 While strongly encouraging our staff to receive one of the COVID vaccines, camp has secured COVID-19 testing supplies.
-Each week, before serving in a cabin, counselors will have either received the vaccine or tested negative for COVID-19.
+We will be testing any staff, regardless of their vaccination status, that show suspected symptoms of COVID-19.
 We will be communicating with parents prior to testing any campers who present with suspected COVID-19 symptoms.